makrai/notes/cummins18-speech-health.md

 ## 4.1.
 Baseline systems

-* reason for focusing this review on the ComParE and AVEC challenges is the presence of a transparent baseline system and associated scoring metrics.
-  This property enables the use of straightforward comparisons to assess improvements, if any, offered through new approaches.
+* reason for focusing this review on the ComParE and AVEC challenges is the presence of a transparent baseline system and associated scoring metrics This property enables the use of straightforward comparisons to assess improvements, if any, offered through new approaches.
 However, aside from
-  * hE no strict rule as to what constitutes a ‘good’ system performance.
+  * hE no strict rule as to what constitutes a ‘good’ system performance
-  * larger scale studies, potentially undertaken as part of a clinical trail, are required to establish what constitutes system performances suitable to deploy speech-based systems into clinical practices.
+  * larger scale studies, potentially undertaken as part of a clinical trail, are required to establish what constitutes system performances suitable to deploy speech-based systems into clinical practices
 * The baseline system for the majority of these works is set using a brute-forced feature extraction paradigm to create a single, yet high dimensional, acoustic representation of an utterance